pierreaubert/dotidx/cmd/README.md

 - dixfe: REST frontend
 - dixlive: index live blocks on all the parachains at the same time
 - dixmgr: generate configuration and startup files for all parachains
+- dixwatcher: monitor all process and restart them when needed

 Lis of utility
 - filter_cli: filtering cli to check how filtering is working